ATVG-Studios/Ako/packages/ako/README.md

 The Package at `ako` simply depends on all other packages, and exports their public API.

-We made sure that this does not effect existing applications.
+We made sure that this does not affect existing applications.

 ### Migration to Packages

+While we wanted to keep Ako from having dependencies, we have found reasons why it should have dependencies.
+Mainly so that we can create a bigger collection of reusable components.

+Now we have made this split so that we can have new packages with additional dependencies.

+The new `ako_core` package will stay dependency-free, only requiring Flutter.
+The `ako` package as become a meta page, which depends on all other ako packages, and their respective dependencies.

-In the long term, we recommend moving from the `ako` meta package to the separate packages.
+In the long term, we recommend replacing the `ako` meta package with a selection of ako packages needed.

-We are made the split because we wanted to make new packages that have heavier dependencies.
-As importing everything, including what you don't need, is not a great idea.

 ## Ako Components